moorepants/dissertation/davisbicycle.rst

    the side of the steer column and the bicycle is set at various roll angles while the roll angle potentiometer is sampled.

-For both cases the potentiometer's output voltage is ratiometric (i.e. scale with respect to the supply voltage :math:`V_s`) with respect to the supply voltage :math:`V_s` and the potentiometer angle :math:`\delta` can be computed given the average calibration supply voltage :math:`V_c`, the slope :math:`m`,
+For both cases the potentiometer's output voltage is ratiometric (i.e. scales with respect to the supply voltage :math:`V_s`) with respect to the supply voltage :math:`V_s` and the potentiometer angle :math:`\delta` can be computed given the average calibration supply voltage :math:`V_c`, the slope :math:`m`,